Roopendra-M/Capstone_Project/README.md

 ---

-## 🔍 Sentiment Analysis (Streamlit App Feature)
+## 🔍 Sentiment Analysis

 The project also includes a simple **Sentiment Analysis UI** using Streamlit for capturing and analyzing customer feedback.
 Text entered by users is classified into:
 - Positive
 - Negative
 - Neutral